HybirdCorp/creme_crm/README.md

  - MySQL 5.7+ (or MariaDB 10.2+) or PostGreSQL 9.6+ (or SQLite which is included with Python)
  - A web server compatible with Python, like Apache 2.4
  - Redis 3+
- - Java >= 1.4 (only needed to build the compressed version of CSS and JavaScript files at installation time)
  - These python packages :
    (exact versions of Python packages are indicated in the 'setup.cfg' file)
    - Mandatory :